To Request an Action Plan to address Low Back Pain Click Here

 Common foods that can worsen reflux symptoms include:

 Your medical health care provider may recommend over-the-counter antacids or medications that stop acid production or help the muscles that empty your stomach.
 You can buy many of these medications without a prescription.
-However, see your healthcare provider before starting or adding a medication.
+However, see your healthcare provider before starting or adding a medication, as these medication will lead to bigger health concerns down the road.

 As with all medication, certain side-effects are known and others are not known.
 It is important to consider the side-effects and to do some research into the medication being prescribed to determine if the side-effects are worse than the symptoms associated with your GERD.
 Talking with your medical doctor or pharmacist is advised.
 Considering Alternative treatments before starting stronger medication is best.